 Roadhouse Cinemas is just one of the many dinner & a movie theaters sprouting up around the country.
 No, it is not the best one I have ever been to, however, it does come in handy during Tucson’s hot summer season.
 In addition to a full food menu, Roadhouse also offers local gelato and beer and wine.
 Instead of the standard popcorn and candy, you can order pizzas, tacos, sandwiches, and much more!
 Although if you are craving popcorn, their GMO-free, real butter popcorn is a great deal at just 7 bucks for endless refills.
 The reclining seats are quite comfortable and they even have a button on them so you can ring your waiter when you need assistance!

 Location: 4811 E Grant Rd #150, Tucson, AZ 85712

 46. Plan a hiking adventure at Mt.
 Lemmon

 The high altitude trails of Mt Lemmon (8000-900o ft) are one of the few places where you can safely hike in the afternoon during a hot Tucson summer.
 Unlike the desert hiking trails where you have to inconveniently set your alarm and rush out of bed to beat the heat (and the temperatures are still way to hot), you can comfortably make your way over to Mt.
 Lemmon and enjoy an abundance of shady trails loaded with pretty pine and aspen trees.
 The temps at Mt.
 Lemmon are typically about 20 degrees cooler and boy does it make all the difference!
 Check out the Meadow trail or the Marshall/Gulch Aspen loop.

 47. Go back in time at the drive-in

 Although Tucson no longer had a regular drive-in theater, the Cactus drive-in hosts a number of pop up events at the Tanque Verde Swap Meet.
-Some of the selections on the lineup for 2017 included Grease, La La Land, and The Princess Bride.
+Past showings have included Grease, La La Land, and The Princess Bride.
 An alternative is to make your way up to Glendale for an old-fashioned night at the West Wind Drive In, a long running Phoenix area drive-in which screens 2 movies each night for just $7.50 per person.